hypercerts-org/hypercerts/docs/docs/developer/api/sdk/interfaces/HypercertStorageInterface.md

 ▸ (`cidOrIpfsUri`): `Promise`<[`HypercertMetadata`](HypercertMetadata.md)\>

-Retrieves the metadata for a Hypercert evaluation.
+Retrieves the metadata for a hypercerts.

 ##### Parameters